Looking for the perfect cheese can totally feel like a "pick a card, any card" situation, right? Who doesn't love some cheesy goodness?

 Last but not least, we have Mozzarella cheese.
 It's a well-known substitute for Ackawi in baking and cooking, with a mild flavor that pairs well with many dishes.

-Mozzarella melts beautifully over any dish, adding creaminess and depth.
+Mozzarella melts beautifully over any dish, adding creaminess and depth (low-moisture cow's-milk mozzarella provides the best melt).
 Use it in equal amounts to Ackawi or sprinkle it on top of your favorite recipes for extra cheesiness.

 Frequently Asked Questions